 Fans of the MINI Sports Activity Coupe would be thrilled to hear that the nameplate is coming back to the market, this time with proper doors, a pure-electric powertrain, and without a ‘P’!
-Here’s everything we know about the MINI Aceman (codename: MINI J05) so far:
+Here’s everything we know about the MINI Aceman (codename: MINI J05).

 The MINI Aceman will embody the brand’s new design language – “Charismatic Simplicity.”
 It will look unmistakably MINI, but much sharper, bolder, and more assertive than the Paceman.
 Some reports say the Aceman would also fill the void of a 4-door Hatch EV in the MINI line-up.

 Although the Aceman will have regular doors instead of the old double doors, it should look just as sporty as the Paceman.
 Expect a similar coupe-style profile with a greenhouse tapered towards the rear and a steeply raked back glass.
 The Aceman would avoid using MINI’s hallmark circular headlamps and feature more aggressively designed, edgy headlamps.
 Spy images have shown the production version’s headlamps including angular DRLs similar to those of the concept.

 The tail lamps, too, would be completely new, stacked vertically to be more in line with the crossover body style and provide a striking contrast to clear, horizontal surfaces at the rear.
 Both may feature matrix LED lighting technology, allowing for varied lighting scenarios as required in the situation.